-ChildServe currently holds a three-year accreditation from CARF International in the following programs:
+ChildServe currently holds a three-year accreditation from CARF International.
+The following services are accredited by CARF:

 - Case Management